No Weight Too Heavy: A Cancer Patient Lifts Up Others in Need

 Each time Jennifer went to the Cone Health Cancer Center, she was reminded of how lucky she was.
 She had good health insurance.
 She had a supportive employer.
 She was surrounded by people who loved and cared for her.

 "Cancer has not pulled Jennifer down.
-She is committed to taking care of herself and living her life," adds Dr. Mohamed.
-"At the same time, she recognizes other cancer patients may not be so fortunate because of financial, social or other issues."
+She committed to taking care of herself and living her life," adds Dr. Mohamed.
+"At the same time, she recognized other cancer patients may not be so fortunate because of financial, social or other issues."

 "Not everyone has access to the care, support and healthy options as I do.
 It's especially hard for those in underserved areas of our community," shares Jennifer.
 "No weight is too heavy when we all lift together, and it is essential that those who can lift commit to helping those who need our help now."

-For 3 months, from July 15 through October 15, 2020, Jennifer plans to continue to weight train and aspires to match her all-time personal record, a "clean" lift of 155 pounds.
-She is chronicling her campaign on social media.
+For 3 months, from July 15 through October 15, 2020, Jennifer continued weight training and worked to match her all-time personal record, a "clean" lift of 155 pounds.
+She chronicled her campaign on social media.

 "For every $10,000 raised, we will help an average of 8 cancer patients in need," says Jennifer.
 "Whether it's money for nutritious meals, rent, transportation or utilities, cancer patients have enough to worry about.
 No one should have to choose between their health and basic necessities."